allegro/axion-release-plugin/docs/configuration/ci_servers.md

 ### Enable tags fetch

 Bamboo fetches bare minimum of information from git.
-By default it won't even fetch tags.
+By default, it won't even fetch tags.
 To change this:

 -   go to plan configuration